dracos/pohi/report/volume-1/4-financial-and-other-redress/f-discrete-topics.rst

 which contained the overriding objective that the Panel should “assess and recommend to Post Office a fair outcome for eligible claims”.
-[273]_ In OCS, the Operations Agreement between the Post Office and the Department confirmed that the “shared objective of POL and DBT [was] to see that affected Postmasters received swift and fair compensation for credible claims against POL”.
+[273]_ In OCS, the Operations Agreement between the Post Office and the Department confirmed that the “shared objective of :abbr:`POL (Post Office Limited)` and DBT [was] to see that affected Postmasters received swift and fair compensation for credible claims against POL”.
 [274]_